 Afternoon: On the Trail of the Portuguese Explorers

-Admire the caravel-shaped Padrão dos Descobrimentos (Monument to the Discoveries) on the natural route along the waterfront to visit the peculiar Torre de Belém (save time in the often long lines by booking your entry ahead).
+Admire the caravel-shaped Padrão dos Descobrimentos (Monument to the Discoveries) on the natural route along the waterfront to visit the peculiar Torre de Belém.

 Go back to the Belém gardens and admire the UNESCO-listed Mosteiro dos Jerónimos.
 You’ll have time to visit the Church of Santa Maria and the Cloister and possibly the Archeology Museum.
 After visiting the Monastery, enjoy a pastel de nata (custard tart) at Pastéis de Belém.

 Head for Centro Cultural de Belém (CCB), Lisbon’s most important cultural centre, to admire the building and, if time allows, visit some exhibition before taking tram 15 back to the Terreiro do Paço.